 READ MORE ON THE TOPIC:

 The Great Magnifier: How Coronavirus Is Showing Inequalities Between Ethnic Groups

 The US didn’t make health a priority in response to this invisible enemy.
-A plan to address the coronavirus was missing from the government’s emergency response, that prioritizing saving the economy, but without success.
+A plan to address the coronavirus was missing from the government’s emergency response, that prioritising saving the economy, but without success.
 On the 14th of April, the International Monetary Fund (IMF) declared a state of emergency for the world economy, as we entered the coronavirus recession, also known as the COVID-19 recession or the Great Lockdown.
 It is said that this will be the most severe global economic downturn since the Great Depression, and that it will be "far worse" than the Great Recession of 2009.

-The dizzying growth of the American economy, which was the corner stone of Donald Trump’s promises, officially ended with the closing of Broadway theaters and sports leagues, such as basketball, baseball, hockey; when New York shut down its doors, as did major cities across the country and all California’s and Florida’s beaches, and airports stopped all flights in and out of the States.
+The dizzying growth of the American economy, which was the cornerstone of Donald Trump’s promises, officially ended with the closing of Broadway theaters and sports leagues, such as basketball, baseball, hockey; when New York shut down its doors, as did major cities across the country and all of California’s and Florida’s beaches, and airports stopped all flights in and out of the States.
 The country's total lockdown was a hurricane for the number one economy in the world.
 According to the US Bureau of Labor Statistics, the unemployment rate declined by 1.4 percentage points to 13.3 percent in May, and the number of unemployed persons fell by 2.1 million to 21 million.
 Even though some have been able to go back to their job, with the easing of restrictions, tens of millions are still out of work and the unemployment rate remains higher than in any previous postwar recession.

-The desire of justice and equal rights for black people.
+The desire for justice and equal rights for black people.
 Too many viral demonstrations of police killings.
 An invisible and deadly disease.
 An economic catastrophe.
 This is how America reached a breaking point.
 This is how the American dream has fallen apart.